hugolu/learn-test/executable-specifications.md

   - **Testable**: A story must provide the necessary information to clearly define the acceptance criteria that confirm the story is completed.

 ## Chapter 5 - Refining User Stories by Grooming the Product Backlog

+“The product owner is responsible for ensuring that the product backlog is always in a healthy state.
+He is the primary interface between the development team and the stakeholders.”

+“There is a major difference between a true analyst and a product owner.
+Product owners represent the business and have the authority to make decisions that affect their product.
+Typically, an analyst does not have this decision-making authority.”

+“Grooming the backlog boils down to a sequence of four activities: ranking, illustrating, sizing, and splitting user stories.”

+“Although, according to the development team, the product owner is perceived as the one who decides the ordering of the backlog, it is actually not his decision.
+He must rely on stakeholders who are the ones who decide the importance of each story.”

+“The product owner is a facilitator, not a decider.”

+“If user stories help monitor conversations with stakeholders, storyboards help to illustrate expectations rapidly and cheaply.”

+“As experience teaches, stakeholders love to envision the software from the user interface standpoint.”

+“Only the development team can identify the size of a story.”

+“Humans are poor at estimating absolute sizes.
+However, we are great at assessing relative sizes.”

+“The product owner should not plan stories that are bigger than one-half the velocity.”

+“You should focus on the perspective of stakeholders by thin slicing stories that favor the business value.
+Thin slicing is based on evolutionary architecture; it provides stories that implement only a small bit of functionality, but all the way through the architecture layers of the software.”

+“In this regard, over the years, experienced practitioners have acknowledged the neces- sity of structuring the backlog along a two-dimensional collaboration board.
+This way of organizing the stories to avoid half-baked incremental iterations was initially promoted by Jeff Patton and is now known as story mapping.”

+“When a story has gone through the process of grooming, you have reached an important milestone, which is the transition from conversation to confirmation.”

 ## Chapter 6 - Confirming User Stories with Scenarios